julianagreen/iMommy.github.io/README_iMommy.md

  ##Stretch Goals
  Other users can respond to senarios posted by other users.
 Can customize time length for chores, can add new chores.
 No url bar.

  ##Problem
- We are aiming to eliminate the struggles of not having a parent around especailly when entering audlthood.
+ Not having a parent around brings on a new level of responsibility that young adults have trouble taking on, especially when entering college.

  ##Solution
  By creating a mobile web application we can ease the transition to adulthood.